 Duplicate samples - both field duplicates and lab duplicates - are collected in the field using the same techniques as used for all environmental sample collection.
-For composite samples, a larger volume of water is collected during the monitoring event and then the duplicates are split in the field (when generating a field duplicate) or in the lab (when generating a lab duplicate) while constantly mixing the contents of the composite containers to ensure the production of homogeneous duplicate samples.
+For composite samples, a larger volume of water is collected during the monitoring event and then the duplicates are split either in the field (when generating a field duplicate) or in the lab (when generating a lab duplicate) while constantly mixing the contents of the composite containers to ensure the production of homogeneous duplicate samples.
 The Stormwater Monitoring Program does not collect field duplicates for composite samples as samples are not split in the field due to the risk of sample contamination and breakage.
 In the case of grab samples, two samples are collected side-by-side or in immediate succession into separate sample bottles when collecting an environmental sample and its field duplicate.
 Depending on the volume of water required to perform a particular analysis, a lab duplicate analysis of a grab sample may require the collection of additional sample, or may be run on a single environmental sample.

-Field duplicate grab samples were collected during Event 1 and 6 at MO-THO and Event 2 at MO-OXN and achieved a 100% success rate for the 8 constituents.
-Laboratory-initiated laboratory duplicate samples were analyzed on non-project samples for Events 1 - 6, Laboratory duplicate samples were also analyzed for ME-CC (Event 1 and 6), ME-SCR (Event 3, 5, and 6), ME-VR2 (Event 1 and 3), MO-FIL (Event 2 and 6), MO-HUE (Event 1), MO-OJA (Event 4), MO-OXN (Event 3), MO-SPA (Event 3), MO-THO (Event 3), and MO-SIM (Event 3).
-Results are shown in Table 9-6 and Table 9-7.
-All 142 laboratory duplicates were within the limits for relative percent difference (RPD).
+Field duplicate grab samples were collected during Event 3 at MO-THO and Event 5 at ME-CC and achieved a 100% success rate for the 8 constituents.
+Laboratory-initiated laboratory duplicate samples were analyzed on non-project samples for Events 1 - 5, Laboratory duplicate samples were also analyzed for ME-CC (Event 1 and 3), ME-SCR (Event 4), ME-VR2 (Event 1 and 4), MO-CAM (Event 1 and 2), MO-FIL (Event 5), MO-HUE (Event 1, 2, and 3), MO-MEI (Event 2), MO-MPK (Event 3), MO-OXN (Event 1), MO-SIM (Event 1 and 5), and MO-SPA (Event 1).
+Results are shown in Table 9-7 and Table 9-8.
+All 121 laboratory duplicates were within the limits for relative percent difference (RPD).